Leo-Adventure/CS216-Algorithm-Design/README.md

 commands so that the executable file named `zip` will be generated.

 Then run `./zip` and input the source txt file you want to compress and input the zip file name you want to generate, then a zip file will be generated.

+#### 2022/4/16

+- fix the bug that the Chinese text file cannot be compressed.
+- do some experiments and update report.